Clinton County Courts

 Professional Career: Public Defender, Clinton County 1968 to 1972; Assistant Public Defender, Clinton County 1977, 1988 to 1991.
 District Attorney, Clinton County 1972 to 1973; and Assistant District Attorney 1985 to 1988.
 Member of Clinton County Bar Association (President from 1977 to 1979) and Pennsylvania Bar Association.

-Elected Judge, Clinton County Court of Common Pleas, January, 1992.
+Elected Judge, Clinton County Court of Common Pleas, January, 1992, retained for second term 2002, retired January 2008.

 Court Administrator and Assistant Staff: